grafana/loki/docs/sources/api/_index.md

 ### `POST /loki/api/v1/delete`

-Create a new delete request.
+Create a new delete request for the authenticated tenant.
 More details can be found in the [logs deletion documentation](../operations/storage/logs-deletion.md#request-log-entry-deletion).

 ### `GET /loki/api/v1/delete`